 The Organization's cash is maintained at a financial institution in North Central West Virginia.
 The organization has exposure to credit risk to the extent cash exceeds \$250,000 in one institution, the amounts covered by Federal Deposit Insurance Corporation (FDIC).
-As of June 30, 2016, there was not any uninsured amounts.
+As of June 30, 2018, there was no uninsured amounts.